Loumardes/BlocCode/README.md

 This create a for loop in minecraft's mcfunctions : the commands are runned the given count, and as long as the optional criteria is meet set_folder(folder=BCfolder, function_name=BCfunction_name, tag_function=False,
            file_path="", file_name="BCfile.txt")
-Description :
-    This command defines in wich file the "write" function will write his text

-write(text)

-Description :
-    This command write the text input at the end of the existing text inside the file set with "set_file"

-write_in(
-    folder=BCfolder, function_name=BCfunction_name, tag_function=False,
-    file_path="", file_name="BCfile.txt",
-    text="")

-Description :
-    This command is basically a "set_folder" and a "write" command grouped in a single command Does not change the file where the next "write" command will write

-new_objective(objective_name, stat = "dummy")

-Description :
-This command add a scoreboard objective at datapack loading

-get_function(folder=BCfolder, function_name="")

-Description :
-This command return the MCcommand "/function" wich target the file gived by the arguments

-def execute(criteria, commands):

-Description :
-This command execute the commands with the criteria as /execute arguments

-set_entity(
-    entity_type="armor_stand",
-    coords=["~", "~", "~"],
-    tags=[],
-    nbt="",
-    scores={},
-    commands=[])

-Description :
-This command summon an entity with some additions to the /summon command

-take_score(target_entity="@s", target_objective="", aim_entity="@s", aim_objective = "")

-Description :
-This command return the MCcommand wich give to an entity the score of an other entity

-while_loop(
-    criteria="", folder=BCfolder, function_name="test", commands="", late_commands="")

-Description :
-This create a while loop in minecraft's mcfunctions : the commands are runned as long as the criteria is meet

-for_loop(objectivename="", count=0, entity="@s",
-    criteria="", folder=BCfolder, function_name="test", commands=[], late_commands="")

-Description :
-This create a for loop in minecraft's mcfunctions : the commands are runned the given count, and as long as the optional criteria is meet

 ## Syntax :